mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 ### Auto-nav

-There is no development plans at this moment.
+There are no development plans at this moment.

 ### Blog